It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 We’ve had thousands of people who read all the free content on Nerd Fitness for years with no results, because they never invested in themselves.

-However the second they finally invested in The Nerd Fitness Academy or joined Rising Heroes (our monthly habit building adventure) or hired a 1-on-1 coach, they took action and lost weight within months.
+However the second they finally invested in themselves by hired a 1-on-1 coach, they took action and lost weight within months.
+The same is true for our self-paced course, The Nerd Fitness Academy or joined Rising Heroes (our monthly habit building adventure).

 Because we VALUE what we pay for and invest in, making us more likely to actually do the damn thing.
 And we don’t value what we get for free or take for granted.